m0xte/rmq-loan-demonstration/README.md

 ## How it works:

-1. End user calls into QuoteService to request a new Quote
+1. End user calls into quote service to request a new quote
-2. This sends a message to each provider queue via RabbitMQ
+2. This sends a message to each provider queue via aggregator RabbitMQ
-3. The quote service for each provider will process this however is necessary.
+3. The quote provider processes the quotes.
 Usually a latent operation.
-4. The quote service calls the service back to deliver a result.
+4. The quote provider calls the quote service back to deliver a result.
 5. The end user polls for results (or may notify if you need to - up to the implementor to do)

 ## Notes

 * The messaging here is durable and will retry until successful.
-* In real life there would be further abstraction of messaging contracts
-* In real life each provider would have their own QuoteServer instance and a queue per service.
 * In real life error handling would be better :)